 Participants asked to stop any harassing behavior are expected to comply immediately.
 Our zero tolerance policy means that we will look into and review every allegation of violation of our Event Community Guidelines and Anti-Harassment Policy that is brought to our attention and respond appropriately.
 We empower and encourage you to report any behavior that makes you or others feel uncomfortable by finding a MongoDB staff member or by emailing email@example.com.

 We value your attendance.
-This policy extends to all MongoDB virtual events and content platforms.
+This policy extends to all MongoDB Events and content platforms.
 MongoDB reserves the right to refuse admittance or revoke access to any MongoDB hosted event (including future MongoDB events, virtual or otherwise) at any time in its sole discretion.
 This includes, but is not limited to, attendees behaving in a disorderly manner or failing to comply with this policy, and the terms and conditions herein.
 If a participant engages in harassing or uncomfortable behavior, the event organizers may take any action they deem appropriate, including warning or expelling the offender from an event.